GALÀPAGOS PHOTOGRAPHY WORKSHOP - WEST

 - Snorkeling equipment: mask, tube and fins with size 34 – 45 included.
 (Optional)

 - Ecuador Transit Control Card

 - All meals are provided during the workshop.
 Expect to gain a couple of pounds on the trip.

 - Instruction in the field with your photographer guides.
 (2 guides if 10 guests or more)

 - A planning package that includes recommendations on the proper camera gear and clothing

-Prior to embarking on your journey, we are happy to provide a free phone consultation with your trip leader, who will give you guidance on what equipment to bring, answer questions about the locale, and give general photography advice to make sure you are ready to capture your dream images.
+Anytime before you embark on your journey, our trip leader Matt is happy to provide a free phone consultation.
+He can give you guidance on what equipment to bring, answer questions about the locale, and give general photography advice to make sure you are ready to capture your dream images.

-- Air Transportation to/from Quito, Ecuador from your home base
+- Air Transportation to Quito, Ecuador from your home base and back

 - Alcoholic drinks / Bottled beverages